 I continued my personal studies over the next few years and in 2010, when I moved to Connecticut, I started working in a veterinary hospital.
 I learned so much about the physical health of an animal, but it wasn’t enough.
 So, in 2012, I began working with a board certified veterinary behaviorist.
 Finally, I was doing what I had always wanted, and for once, I couldn’t wait to go to work in the morning.

-I received my KPA CTP in August of 2014 through the Karen Pryor Academy’s Dog Trainer Professional Program and I continue to attend conferences and seminars to stay up to date on the latest discoveries and trends in the field.
-In January of 2016, after the birth of my son and a move to Massachusetts, I decided to start my own business as a dog trainer.
+I am a Certified Training Parter through the Karen Pryor Academy’s Dog Trainer Professional Program and a Certified Behavior Consultant - Canine through the Certification Council for Professional Dog Trainers.
+I continue to attend conferences and seminars to stay up to date on the latest discoveries and trends in the field.
+In January of 2016, after the birth of my son and a move to Massachusetts, I decided to start my own business as a dog trainer and behavior consultant.
 With this new journey, I continue to follow my passion and ambitions.
 I wish to share my experience and knowledge with each new client as we teach and allow their dog to thrive.